bitextor/bicleaner/README.md

 Extra modules will be downloaded and installed/upgraded as well, if required.

-After installation, two binary files (`bicleaner-train` and `bicleaner-classify`) will be located in your `python/installation/prefix`/bin directory.
+After installation, four binary files (`bicleaner-train`,  `bicleaner-train-lite`, `bicleaner-classify` and `bicleaner-classify-lite`) will be located in your `python/installation/prefix`/bin directory.

 ## Cleaning